 It produces a modification in the biological operation of the organism, from its chemical actions, changing the cellular dynamism.

-A drug is an active, synthetic or natural substance used for preventive or therapeutic diagnostic purposes.
-The word drug derives from the Greek word phármakon.
+A drug is an active, synthetic, or natural substance used for preventive or therapeutic diagnostic purposes.
+The word medicine derives from the Greek word phármakon.

-When used in the prevention, relief, healing of a disease and in the repair of its sequelae, it causes a functional or anatomical effect in the patient.
+When used in the prevention, relief, healing of disease, and repair of its sequelae, it causes a functional or anatomical effect in the patient.

-The component that possesses the toxic or pharmacological properties is called the active principle.
+The active principle is the component that possesses toxic or pharmacological properties.

 They are classified in:

-For example, when it is a substance identical to those produced by the human body and obtained thanks to genetic engineering such as hormones are natural drugs.
+For example, when it is a substance identical to those produced by the human body and obtained thanks to genetic engineerings, such as hormones are natural drugs.

-Drugs are assigned a generic name by the manufacturer of pharmaceutical products, together with scientific research institutions, in addition to the chemical name of the active ingredient.
+Drugs are assigned a generic name by the manufacturer of pharmaceutical products, scientific research institutions, and the active ingredient’s chemical name.

-Now, if the merchant distributes it with a name that is patented, this may vary according to the name assigned by the company and the country where it is distributed and this has created a varied nomenclature of the same medicine.
+Now, if the merchant distributes it with a name that is patented, this may vary according to the name assigned by the company and the country where it is distributed, and this has created a varied vocabulary of the same medicine.

-The patents that are granted to the researcher who manages to invent a new drug, are guaranteed the unique rights of his patent, considering that the medicine belongs to the owner of the same.
+The patents granted to the researcher who manages to invent a new drug are guaranteed the individual rights of his patent, considering that the medicine belongs to the owner of the same.